funkypenguin/feeling-responsive/_posts/opinion/2014-11-25-monitoring-lessons-learned-fcc-report-911-outage.md

 layout: page
 permalink: /opinion/monitoring-lessons-learned-fcc-report-911-outage/
 categories:
-  - Opinion
+  - opinion
 tags:
   - featured
   - monitoring
 ---
 [IEEE Spectrum][1] highlighted an [FCC report][2] into a 911 outage in April 2014, which resulted in over 11 million Americans.. or about three and half percent of the population of the United States, being at risk of not being able to reach emergency help through 911.

 I found the report interesting in the parallels to the (less life-threatening) issues we routinely deal with at [Prophecy Networks][3].
-I&#8217;ve detailed some recommendations to mitigate some of these issues below, and then have commented on the pertinent sections in the report
+I've detailed some recommendations to mitigate some of these issues below, and then have commented on the pertinent sections in the report

 Within [Prophecy][3], we:

   * Implement [automated monitoring][4], including severity and escalation levels, so that unhandled alerts are escalated to backup engineers and management based on severity and SLA response time
-  * Send escalation alerts at different levels via independent messaging platforms (e.g. [SMS][4] and [Pushover][5]), to guard against a single &#8220;silent&#8221; failure
+  * Send escalation alerts at different levels via independent messaging platforms (e.g. [SMS][4] and [Pushover][5]), to guard against a single "silent" failure
   * Run multiple monitoring platforms, each monitoring the other, so that a failure of the monitoring platform itself creates alerts
-  * Where possible, monitor intended behaviour (&#8220;[are emails delivered?][6]&#8220;) rather than specific processes (&#8220;is sendmail running?&#8221;) to avoid the trap of only monitoring predicted failures.
+  * Where possible, monitor intended behaviour ("[are emails delivered?][6]") rather than specific processes ("is sendmail running?") to avoid the trap of only monitoring predicted failures.
   * Use a simple set of [mailing lists][7] to quickly delivery status updates via email and txt to staff, customers and partners during an outage

 On to my interpretation of the FCC investigative report&#8230;